zhangming-19/zhangming-19.github.io/_pages/about.md

 * Referees for Discover Artificial Intelligence.
 * Referees for Discover Computing.
 * Referees for Scientific Reports.
-* Referees for IEEE SMC 2025.
-* Referees for IEEE SMC 2026.
+* Referees for IEEE SMC.
-* Referees for IEEE IJCNN 2026.
+* Referees for IEEE IJCNN.

 News
 ======